Festive cocktails to give Christmas at home some sparkle

-Norweigan cook and whiskey enthusiast Signe Johansen shares her top tips for easy yet delicious cocktail recipes that a festive party guests are sure to love this Christmas.
+Norweigan cook and whiskey enthusiast Signe Johansen shares her top tips for delicious but easy Christmas cocktails to make celebrating at home that little bit more special this festive season.

 Signe Johansen is a Norweigan cook, author and whiskey enthusiast who co-founded ‘Spirited Women’, a project to get more women into whiskey and other spirits.
 Her book Spirited is a beautifully illustrated collection of cocktail recipes for all occasions.

-If you want to up your Christmas party game with festive cocktails your guests are sure to love, or simply want to cosy up in front of the fire with a hot cocktail, Signe is here to help.
-Below, she tells us her top tips for easy but delicious Christmas cocktails and shares her favourite festive cocktail recipes.
+Christmas parties may be off the cards this year, but that doesn’t mean smaller festive gatherings can’t have a touch of glamour.
+If you want to make Christmas Day extra special with a sophisticated pre-dinner cocktail, or simply want to cosy up in front of the fire with a warm festive cocktail, Signe is here to help.
+Below, she tells us her top tips for delicious yet easy Christmas cocktails and shares her favourite Christmas cocktail recipes.

 If there’s one thing we do well in Scandinavia, it’s Christmas.
 We relish the midwinter gatherings which start in early December and continue well into the new year, decorating with woollen felt nisse (elves) and lighting candles both indoors and on the doorstep to welcome guests in.
 In Norway the tradition is to bake seven varieties of delicious biscuits to share with friends and family alike, but even baking one variety such as pepperkaker (ginger biscuits) is always appreciated.

-If you’re looking to switch up from basic mulled wine at your festive gathering this year and create a little extra Scandi-style julestemning (Christmas atmosphere) with winter warmers and delicious cocktails, here are my top tips:
+If you’re looking to switch up from basic mulled wine over the festive season this year and create a little extra Scandi-style julestemning (Christmas atmosphere) with winter warmers and delicious cocktails, here are my top tips:

-Secondly, treat your cocktail party as you would a dinner party, do as much of the prep in advance as possible so you won’t feel harried as the host and you can relax completely, letting your guests help themselves to drinks.
-If you’re expecting a crowd why not make the oolong tea, whisky and spice punch featured here?
-It’s a doddle to make, has the right balance of sweet, sour, smoky and boozy and - crucially - once made you don’t have to do a thing.
-Simply place a ladle in the bowl and plenty of cups or glasses next to the punch.
+Secondly, do as much of the prep in advance as possible so you won’t feel harried as the host and you can relax completely, letting your guests help themselves to drinks.
+The oolong tea, whisky and spice punch featured here is a doddle to make, has the right balance of sweet, sour, smoky and boozy and – crucially – once made you don’t have to do a thing.

 If you must mull, the secret is to not boil the red wine.
 Simmer is the operative word here, and temper those tannins by adding both cherry juice and cherry Heering for a deliciously sweet and sour Scandinavian gløgg (akin to German glühwein).
 Alternatively, a glass of Irish hot spiced port is a brilliant way to use up any bottles of port hiding in the drinks cabinet and takes mere minutes to prepare.